isc-projects/kea/doc/guide/hooks-host-cache.rst

 This command will remove 1000 hosts.
 To delete all cached hosts, please use cache-clear instead.
-The hosts are stored in FIFO order, so the oldest entries are always removed.
+The hosts are stored in FIFO (first-in, first-out) order, so the oldest entries are always removed.

 .. _command-cache-clear: